sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

 * `es-transport-tls-secret`
 * `kibana-tls-secret`

+See [NOTES_ON_USING_TLS](../../../logging/NOTES_ON_USING_TLS.md) for information about generating these secrets.

 By default, the deployment process uses [cert-manager](https://cert-manager.io/) to generate the certificates.
 If cert-manager is not available, you can manually generate the certificates.
-If the required certificates do not exist and cert-manager is not available, the deployment process fails. cert-manager is not required if TLS is disabled or if all of the TLS secrets exist prior to deployment.
+If the required certificates do not exist and cert-manager is not available, the deployment process fails.
+The cert-manager component is not required if all of the TLS secrets exist prior to deployment.